Get notified of page updates

 Background:

-The "Microarray in Node-Negative and 1 to 3 Positive Lymph Node Disease May Avoid Chemotherapy" (MINDACT) is a study that looked at almost 7,000 European women with invasive breast cancer.
+The "Microarray in Node-Negative and 1 to 3 Positive Lymph Node Disease May Avoid Chemotherapy" (MINDACT) is a study that looked at almost 7,000 European women with early-stage invasive breast cancer.
 Researchers compared participants’ risk of recurrence using two separate means:

 • Clinical risk of recurrence using a program called !
 Online